Brand Names: Dolobid

-Diflunisal may also be used for other purposes not listed in this medication guide.
+Diflunisal may also be used for purposes not listed in this medication guide.

 What are the possible side effects of diflunisal (Dolobid)?

-Stop taking diflunisal and call your doctor at once if you have any of these serious side effects:
+Stop using diflunisal and call your doctor at once if you have:

 - swelling or rapid weight gain;